shic/Lab-Android-DesignLibrary/README.md

 # Android Design Support Library Codelab

+Note: I forked this project, and have done some modification to allow the tabs wroks with page view and fragment.
+It might be useful for someone.

 A full tutorial on how to use Android Design Support Library.
 (60 mins)

 ![](https://raw.githubusercontent.com/nuuneoi/Lab-Android-DesignLibrary/master/promo.jpg)